 GST Payment Due Date

-Due date for payment of GST is 20 days from the end of the month.
-For persons registered under composition scheme the due date will be 18 days after the end of the quarter.
+The due date for payment of GST is 20 days from the end of the month.
+For persons registered under composition scheme, the due date will be 18 days after the end of the quarter.

 Rules and Regulations regarding GST payment